IceTheCoyote/WyvernMail/README.md

-# DragonMail
+# WyvernMail

-DragonMail is a email server made entirely from scratch (no not Scratch 3) where you can host a email without worrying about setting up a DNS record for MX just use the A record.
+WyvernMail is a email server made entirely from scratch (no not Scratch 3) where you can host a email without worrying about setting up a DNS record for MX just use the A record.

 **_How is this possible?_**